w-schw/CU-member-networks/README.md

 ## What to do with the output

+#### Member subgraphs.xlsx
-* Member subgraphs.xlsx: This is a summary of all the networks of members identified within.
+This is a summary of all the networks of members identified within.
 It contains a name and summaries of attributes, along with a link to the corresponding pdf (see below).
 Click the link to open the pdf and see the network visualization.
 This is a useful starting point to understand high level summaries and share relevant visualzations/details with other non-technical users.

 <img src="./docs/screenshots/Excel summary screenshot.PNG">

+#### Total membership graph.gephx

-* Total membership graph. gephx: All membership data saved in a .gephx file (not filtered by minimum network size).
+All membership data saved in a .gephx file (not filtered by minimum network size).
 This file can be opened with a network analysis program such as Gephi or Cytoscape.
 It can also be opened in Python/NetworkX.
 Use this file for more advanced analysis, interactive exploration, or for archival purposes.
+See links to Gephi and Cytoscape below.

+#### PDFs

-* PDFs: For each connected component (subgraph) of the total membership meeting your minimum size, a pdf is generated which contains a visualization and attribute summary table.
+For each connected component (subgraph) of the total membership meeting your minimum size, a pdf is generated which contains a visualization and attribute summary table.
 This can be combined with the summary excel file for sharing and exploration

 <img src="./docs/screenshots/Pdf screenshot.PNG">

-* Individual group and member group.csv: These contain tables of with member_nbr/individual_id and a corresponding group id (group ID being the central member/individual with a prefix of 'group-').
+#### Individual group and member group.csv

+These contain tables of with member_nbr/individual_id and a corresponding group id (group ID being the central member/individual with a prefix of 'group-').
 Upload these to your datawarehouse if you wish to generate reports involving other tables/attributes that aren't included in the original sql query.

 <img src="./docs/screenshots/Individual group example.PNG">